 Coming down FS 77 you will go 3.5 miles and turn RIGHT to SINGLE TRACK to now use the Jake/Bull mountain trails.
 You turn RIGHT onto Jones Creek Dam Trail (223E on your right) then right onto Jones Creek Ridge Trail a mile later.

 Then take a left onto to FS83 and 223F.
 223F will take runners back to FS 83.
 Runners turn RIGHT on FS 83 and then RIGHT onto FS 28-1.
 (This section is best understood looking at a map!)

 Runners then turn RIGHT onto Nimblewill Church Rd.
 They then follow this road as it changes names to Nimblewill Gap Rd and then turns into FS 28-2.
-At Nimblewill Gap runners turn LEFT onto FS 46 and follow this back to Amicalola Falls State Park.
-You take a left off of FS 46 as you enter the park and run across the old lake bed.
-You take a left on Falls Rd and head to the East Ridge Trail.
+At Nimblewill Gap runners turn LEFT onto FS 46 and then go aprox 1 mile and turn left onto a gravel road.
+This will take them to the Lenn Foote Hike Inn where they will take the Hike Inn trail back to Amicalola Falls State Park and head to the East Ridge Trail.
 Then turn right down the approach trail to the back of the Visitors Center.
 Then they turn right to go up to Shelter #2 aka the finish.